Eschatologue/CM_wiki/docs/spells/description/m.md

 When the Cylinder appears, each creature in it makes a Constitution saving throw.
 On a failed save, a creature takes 2d10 Radiant damage, and if the creature is shape-shifted (as a result of the Polymorph spell, for example), it reverts to its true form and can’t shape-shift until it leaves the Cylinder.
 On a successful save, a creature takes half as much damage only.
 A creature also makes this save when the spell’s area moves into its space and when it enters the spell’s area or ends its turn there.
 A creature makes this save only once per turn.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d10 for each spell slot level above 2.

 ---

+### Mordenkainen's Faithful Hound

+*Level 4 Conjuration (Artificer, Wizard)*

+**Casting Time:** Action
+**Range:** 30 feet
+**Components:** V, S, M (a silver whistle)
+**Duration:** 8 hours

+You conjure a phantom watchdog in an unoccupied space that you can see within range.
+The hound remains for the duration or until the two of you are more than 300 feet apart from each other.

+No one but you can see the hound, and it is intangible and invulnerable.
+When a Small or larger creature comes within 30 feet of it without first speaking the password that you specify when you cast this spell, the hound starts barking loudly.
+The hound has Truesight with a range of 30 feet.

+At the start of each of your turns, the hound attempts to bite one enemy within 5 feet of it.
+That enemy must succeed on a Dexterity saving throw or take 4d8 Force damage.

+On your later turns, you can take a Magic action to move the hound up to 30 feet.

+---

+### Mordenkainen's Magnificent Mansion

+*Level 7 Conjuration (Bard, Wizard)*

+**Casting Time:** 1 minute
+**Range:** 300 feet
+**Components:** V, S, M (a miniature door worth 15+ GP)
+**Duration:** 24 hours

+You conjure a shimmering door in range that lasts for the duration.
+The door leads to an extradimensional dwelling and is 5 feet wide and 10 feet tall.
+You and any creature you designate when you cast the spell can enter the extradimensional dwelling as long as the door remains open.
+You can open or close the door if you are within 30 feet of it.
+While closed, the door is imperceptible.

+Beyond the door is a magnificent foyer with numerous chambers beyond.
+The atmosphere is clean, fresh, and warm.

+You can create any floor plan you like, but the space can't exceed 50 contiguous 10-foot Cubes.
+The place is furnished and decorated as you choose.
+It contains sufficient food to serve a nine course banquet for up to 100 people.

+A staff of 100 near-transparent servants attends all who enter.
+You decide the visual appearance of these servants and their attire.
+They are completely obedient to your orders.
+Each servant can perform any task a normal human servant could perform, but they can't attack or take any action that would directly harm another creature.
+Thus the servants can fetch things, clean, mend, fold clothes, light fires, serve food, pour wine, and so on.
+The servants can't leave the dwelling.

+When the spell ends, any creatures or objects left inside the extradimensional space are expelled into the open spaces nearest to the entrance.

+---

+### Mordenkainen's Private Sanctum

+*Level 4 Abjuration (Artificer, Wizard)*

+**Casting Time:** 10 minutes
+**Range:** 120 feet
+**Components:** V, S, M (a thin sheet of lead)
+**Duration:** 24 hours

+You make an area within range magically secure.
+The area is a cube that can be as small as 5 feet to as large as 100 feet on each side.
+The spell lasts for the duration or until you use a Magic action to dismiss it.

+When you cast the spell, you decide what sort of security the spell provides, choosing any or all of the following properties:

+- Sound can't pass through the barrier at the edge of the warded area.
+- The barrier of the warded area appears dark and foggy, preventing vision (including darkvision) through it.
+- Sensors created by divination spells can't appear inside the protected area or pass through the barrier at its perimeter.
+- Creatures in the area can't be targeted by divination spells.
+- Nothing can teleport into or out of the warded area.
+- Planar travel is blocked within the warded area.

+Casting this spell on the same spot every day for a year makes this effect permanent.

+***Using a Higher-Level Spell Slot.*** You can increase the size of the cube by 100 feet for each slot level beyond 4th.
+Thus you could protect a cube that can be up to 100 feet on one side by using a spell slot level above 4.

+---

+### Mordenkainen's Sword

+*Level 7 Evocation (Bard, Wizard)*

+**Casting Time:** Action
+**Range:** 90 feet
+**Components:** V, S, M (a miniature platinum sword worth 250+ GP)
+**Duration:** Concentration, up to 1 minute

+You create a sword-shaped plane of force that hovers within range.
+It lasts for the duration.

+When the sword appears, you make a melee spell attack against a target of your choice within 5 feet of the sword.
+On a hit, the target takes Force damage equal to 4d12 plus your spellcasting ability modifier.

+On your later turns, you can take a Bonus Action to move the sword up to 30 feet to a spot you can see and repeat this attack against the same target or a different one.

+---